Day 1: Monday, July 29, 2019

 Investor focus on commercial space opportunities has grown in recent years, with close to $3 billion of annual early-stage funding in 2016 through 2018 from an expanding mix of investment firms.
 We are now seeing signs of increasing public market interest in the space sector as well.
 With representation from leading capital market participants from across the funding spectrum, this panel discussion will deliver valuable insights on what is driving space investment and will highlight potential areas of opportunity, as seen by the investment community.

-- Robert H. McCooey, Jr., Senior Vice President of Nasdaq’s Listing Services (moderator)
+- Robert H. McCooey, Jr., Nasdaq’s Global Head of Capital Markets (moderator)

 - Chad Anderson, Chief Executive Officer, Space Angels; and Managing Partner, Space Capital